gdsge/gdsge.github.io/source/usage/functions.rst

 .. option:: USE_SPLINE

-    Whether using multi-dimensional linear interpolations or cubic splines with natural end conditions for function approximations.
+    Whether to use multi-dimensional linear interpolations or cubic splines for function approximations.
     Takes value of 0 or 1 (default).

     Only one of USE_SPLINE, USE_PCHIP, USE_ASG can be set to one.